rust-lang/rust/tests/crashes/README.md

 issue number should be noted in the file name (12345.rs should suffice) and perhaps also inside the file via `//@ known-bug #4321`

-If you happen to fix one of the crashes, please move it to `tests/ui`! :)
+If you happen to fix one of the crashes, please move it to a fitting subdirectory in `tests/ui` and give it a meaningful name.
+Also please add a doc comment at the top of the file explaining why this test exists. :)